 Tow

 This story originally appeared in the anthology The Furry Future.
-It’s available from Amazon in both print and Kindle form, as well as print and ebook from the publisher.
+While that book no longer appears to be on Amazon, it’s available in print and ebook from the publisher.
 “Tow” is a prequel story to my novel Kismet.

 Even the thickest cisform human knows a totemic with pinned-back ears is unhappy, and right now Gail’s refuse to come forward.
 She runs a hand through her hair and gives silent thanks she’s not running a video connection with the call.